- 22 % of babies are Low Birth Weight – less than 2.5 kg/ 5lbs 9 oz at birth

 - 1 in 15 children dies before their 5th birthday1

 - It is estimated that 33% of children under 5 years old are stunted (short for their age) 1

 The LAMB Paediatric Unit cares for babies and children up to 12 years old.
 There are both Outpatient and Inpatient facilities.

 Key features at the Hospital are

-- New 34 bed Paediatric Ward with designated areas for “intensive care”, diarrhoea, malnutrition and elective cleft surgery
+- A 34 bed Paediatric Ward with designated areas for “intensive care”, diarrhoea, malnutrition and burn care.

 - 5 Paediatric doctors

 - Paediatric Nurses, with some having undergone an additional 6 months specialized paediatric training at LAMB Hospital

 - An Outpatients Paediatric Clinic

 - Neonatal (newborns) Ward, including five phototherapy units for treatment of neonatal jaundice